-Shipping - Physical Disturbances from Propeller Wash
+Sealift - Physical Disturbances from Propeller Wash

-For all indicators, the predicted magnitude of the residual effect is low because concentrations will be within baseline ranges and less than CCME guidelines.
-However, these processes would occur within the local (restricted to the LSA) area, and would occur only intermittent with 6 to 7 vessels per open-water season.
-These sporadic incidences of propeller wash in the LSA would potentially occur during vessel operations throughout the Construction, Operations, and Reclamation and Closure phases, and therefore the duration was medium-term.
-The potential residual effects from propeller wash were predicted to be fully reversible because sediment is naturally re-suspended by waves and currents in the shallow, near-shore area, and any additional re-suspension caused by propeller wash would be reversed by the same natural processes.
+The predicted magnitude of the residual effect of propeller wash is low because concentrations of all water quality indicators will be within baseline ranges and less than CCME guidelines.
+Propeller wash disturbances would occur within the local (restricted to the LSA) area, and would be infrequent, with five to seven vessels per shipping season.
+The infrequent incidences of propeller wash disturbance in the LSA would potentially occur throughout the Construction, Operations, and Reclamation and Closure phases, and therefore the duration is medium-term.
+The potential residual effects from propeller wash are predicted to be fully reversible because sediment is naturally re-suspended by waves and currents in the shallow, near-shore area, and any additional re-suspension caused by propeller wash would be reversed by the same natural processes.

-The probability of occurrence was estimated to be moderate, and confidence was high because of the quantitative input from the baseline environmental data and the confidence in the mitigation and management strategies.
+The probability of occurrence is estimated to be moderate, and the confidence is high because of the quantitative input from the baseline environmental data and the confidence in the mitigation and management strategies.

-The residual effect of propeller wash on the marine water quality VEC is predicted to be Not Significant (Table 8.5-10).
+The residual effect of propeller wash on the marine water quality VEC is predicted to be not significant (Table 8.5-10).

-Approximately six to seven vessels are expected to report to Roberts Bay each year in support of the Hope Bay Development.
-As part of the Phase 2 Project, vessel traffic will be extended in duration beyond the six-year lifespan of the Existing and Approved projects for an additional 11 years.
-The characterization of residual effects is identical for both the Phase 2 Project in isolation and the Hope Bay Development as a whole, because the annual shipping traffic is similar and is considered infrequent.
-All other attributes and characterizations of the residual effect of shipping disturbances are common to both the Phase 2 Project and the Hope Bay Development.
-The overall significance of the effects of physical disturbances associated with shipping in the Hope Bay Development is considered not significant (Table 8.5-11).
+The five to seven vessels that are expected to report to Roberts Bay each year includes vessel traffic for the entire Hope Bay Development, and not just the Madrid-Boston component.
+However, the Madrid-Boston Project will extend the duration of vessel traffic beyond the 6-year lifespan of the existing and approved projects for an additional 13 years.
+While the duration of vessel traffic will be extended by the Madrid Boston Project, the characterization of the duration of the residual effect is still considered medium-term since it will not occur beyond the life of the Madrid-Boston and existing approved projects.
+All attributes and characterizations of the residual effect of sealift disturbances are common to both the Madrid-Boston Project and the Hope Bay Development.
+Therefore, the overall significance of the effects of physical disturbances associated with sealifting in the Hope Bay Development is considered not significant (Table 8.5-11).